alexeyneu/tool3/readme.md

  - 32-bit ver could launch 64-bit monerod
  - no NET framework stuff here
  - for monero forks change `exe` name in `CreateProcess`
+ - pipelining has no impact on remote procedure calls handling
 ## how to:
  1) locate `monerod.exe` folder
  2) thats all